ramokz/phantom-camera-docs/docs/follow-modes/framed.md

 Enables the dead zones to be visible when running the game from the editor.

-_Dead zones will never be visible in build exports._
+_Dead zones will always be disabled in build exports._

 </template>
 </Property>